Yzilmo/better-google/README.md

 # better-google
-make the google.com more likeble
+make the google.com more likable